-2Statewant by Elam Hilty, personal interview.
+&lt;sup>3 Statement by Elam Hilty, personal interview.

-This is in the northeast quarter of section 23 (T24S R4OW), about a half mile off the county road running east and west from the old town of Maline.3
+The old Aubry Route broke off from the main Santa Fe Trail at a point where the Aubry Spring is located and where Fort Aubry was built.
+This is in the northeast quarter of section 23 (T24S R40W), about a half mile off the county road running east and west from the old town of Mayline.

 The point is seven miles east of Syracuse, Kansas and about 400 yards north of the Arkansas River.
-It is fifty yards southwest of the barn on David Brownlee's farm.4 The trail crossed the Arkansas River in the middle of the southwest quarter of section 23 (T24S R4OW) and moved on south then into the sand hills that still abound in the area, beginning on the southern bank of the river.
+It is fifty yards southwest of the barn on David Brownlee's farm.
+The trail crossed the Arkansas River in the middle of the southwest quarter of section 23 (T24S R40W) and moved on south into the sand hills that still abound in the area, beginning on the southern bank of the river.
 The river during Aubry's time offered no real obstacle to the travelers as it was very shallow and its banks were low at this point, and without trees.
 There are considerable changes in the area now.
 Syracuse's city dump is located just west of the crossing and trees and other vegetation now line the river banks.